anoopkcn/fuzzy.nvim/README.md

   When enabled, `:FuzzyFiles` will automatically open a single match instead of showing the quickfix list.
 Use `:FuzzyFiles!` to override on a per-command basis.

 - **`file_match_limit`** (number, default: `600`)
   Maximum number of file results to display in the quickfix list.
-This prevents performance issues when thousands of files match.
+This prevents performance issues when thousands or millions of files match.

 ## Commands